-While studying abroad, students will be asked to submit course information, enrollment details, and other information to CSU IP by uploading them in their online CSU IP portal.
+While studying abroad, students must submit course information and course registration information to CSU IP by uploading them in their online CSU IP portal.
 Students may also be required to complete other academic forms as well, e.g. General Petition Form and Credit/No Credit Request Form.
 It is critical that students: